jeftadlvw/go-pathlib/docs/pathlib.md

 func (p *Path) ExtensionParts() []string
 ```

-ExtensionParts returns all this Path's extensions as an array without the leading dots.
+ExtensionParts returns all this Path's extensions.

+See Extension for what is considered an extension.

 <a name="Path.Glob"></a>
 ### func \(\*Path\) Glob